coldchip/aichatbot/README.md

 PHP RSA
 ==========

-RSA dual key encryiption in Pure PHP.
+RSA dual key encryption in Pure PHP.

 This script is distributed under the terms of the GNU General Public License (GPL) See http://www.gnu.org/licenses/gpl.txt for license details